-Value Added Tax returns for the quarter ended 31 July 2018 should be submitted by 7 September 2018, and any payment which is due should be made electronically by the same date.
+Value Added Tax returns for the quarter ended 28 February 2019 should be submitted by 7 April 2019, and any payment which is due should be made electronically by the same date.

-Small private companies with a year end of 30 November 2017 and into their second or later year of existence should submit their accounts to Companies House by 31 August 2018 in order to avoid a Late Filing Penalty.
+Small private companies with a year end of 30 June 2018 and into their second or later year of existence should submit their accounts to Companies House by Sunday 31 March January 2019 in order to avoid a Late Filing Penalty.

 If you engage a local accountant and business advisor or a payroll bureau to do your wages, then this will be taken care of.
 In our case we keep a diary and do a batch of payrolls at about the same time each month.
 Our payroll files are bright yellow like the old P30BC booklet so we do not overlook them.
 We colour-code all the taxes so green is VAT, red is income tax, blue is corporation tax and yellow is PAYE.

-Construction Industry Scheme returns for the month from 6 July to 5 August 2018 should be submitted online by 19 August.
+Construction Industry Scheme returns for the month from 6 February to 5 March 2019 should be submitted online by Tuesday 19 March.
 This includes NIL returns.